daviddalpiaz/pylahman/lahman-readme.txt

 insight into not just the people who were voted in by these committees, but also what we know about those who were considered over time.

+Thank you Sean, for donating the database to SABR, for overseeing the database for three decades, and for providing our first steps into research during the internet era.

 Thanks to all contributors great and small.
 What you have created is a wonderful thing.

 --------------------------------------------------------------------------------------------------------------------------------------------